manoharbhudeti/random_password_generator/README.md

 # random_password_generator
-it gives random password with 12 dight length
+it gives random password with 12 digit length created by : manohar bhudeti